Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: The Sigmoid-FTRL Design

 } \begin{lemma} \pregularization \end{lemma}

 Lemma~\ref{lemma:effect-of-p-regularization} provides two types of upper bounds on the inverse probabilities based on the quantities $A$ and $B$ in the objective and the regularization parameter $\eta^{-1}$.
 If the regularization parameter $\eta^{-1}$ is large relative to $A$ and $B$, then the inverse probabilities are bounded.
-Alternatively, if $A$ and $B$ are of the same magnitude so that their ratio is small, then the inverse probabilities are also bounded.
-Lemma~\ref{lemma:effect-of-p-regularization} relies on the curvature conditions of the sigmoidal regularizer (Condition~\ref{condition:sigmoid}).
+Alternatively, if $A$ and $B$ are of the same magnitude so that their ratio is not too large, then the inverse probabilities are also bounded.
+Lemma~\ref{lemma:effect-of-p-regularization} relies on the curvature conditions of the sigmoidal regularizer (Condition~\mainref{condition:sigmoid}).
+In Lemma~\ref{lemma:effect-of-p-regularization}, we adopt the convention that $x/0 = \infty$ for $x \in \Reals$, i.e. the bound remains non-vacuous when $A$ or $B$ is $0$.

 In each iteration of the \ourdesign{} design, the treatment assignment probability $p_t$ is chosen according to the minimization in Lemma~\ref{lemma:effect-of-p-regularization} where $\eta$ is the step size $\eta_t$ and $A$ and $B$ are the estimated online residuals $\estores{t-1}{1}$ and $\estores{t-1}{0}$ under treatment and control, respectively.
 The first type of bounds in Lemma~\ref{lemma:effect-of-p-regularization} imply that if we want $\E{ 1/p_t }$ and $\E{ 1 /(1-p_t) }$ to be small, we need that the estimated residuals are small in expectation: